7 Best Job Benefits You Should Be Using, But Probably Don't

 A Flexible Spending Account (FSA) and a Health Savings Account (FSA) can help you keep more of your money.
 They let you set aside money before taxes for certain health care expenses, such as medical co-payments and dentist visits, and, in the case of the Dependent Care FSA, those huge childcare bills.

-An HSA is only available if your company offers high deductible health plans (health insurance with a deductible of at least $1,300 for an individual or $2,600 or more for a family).
-A few benefits of an HSA that the FSA doesn’t have: amounts you contribute get rolled over into the next year, you get a tax deduction when you put money in, and you can change how much you contribute during the year.
-Even better: If you don’t use the money in your HSA account for health needs, it compounds tax free and you can withdraw the money in retirement without penalty.
-Because of the tax savings, this could be a powerful savings vehicle–if you’re pretty healthy.
+An HSA is only available if your company offers high deductible health plans (health insurance with a deductible of at least $1,400 for an individual or $2,800 or more for a family).
+A few benefits of an HSA that the FSA doesn't have: amounts you contribute get rolled over into the next year, you get a tax deduction when you put money in, and you can change how much you contribute during the year.
+Even better: If you don't use the money in your HSA account for health needs, it compounds tax free and you can withdraw the money in retirement without penalty.
+Because of the tax savings, this could be a powerful savings vehicle--if you're pretty healthy.

 Unlike HSAs, FSAs are "use it or lose it accounts."
 When you set up how much you want to contribute to the Health and/or Dependent Care FSA, the money is then automatically withdrawn from your paychecks.
 Anything you don't use by the year's deadline is forfeited.
 However, more companies offer FSAs than HSAs, because you don't need to have a high-deductible health plan to enroll.